• Home

 Children these days are not spending enough time outdoors like we did when we were kids and have become tied to devices that are detrimental to their health.
 Dr. Li notes that kids with ADHD who spend time learning in green spaces, begin to lose their symptoms.
 I was proud to help my children’s elementary school get a grant for an outdoor habitat classroom.
 More city schools need to do this or at least provide trees and planted areas where children can read and relax.

 Forest bathing is a safe and drug-free way to relieve anxiety and depression.
+It is beneficial no matter if you are a child or a senior.
 Whenever you feel in a foul mood, drop what you’re doing and go for a walk in nature.
 It can even be around the block as long as there are trees and plants.

 We all need to be concerned about protecting our planet’s trees